isomerpages/moe-cjc/_news/2026/CJC Congratulates the Class of 2025.md

 it through carefully; your time is precious!
 Spend some time making a schedule dedicating 2-3 hours to each subject every day with sufficient breaks, and follow this schedule religiously especially during study breaks!”</p>
+<p></p>
+<p><strong>WANG NUO</strong>
+<br>Serving as the Executive Committee Administrator of the 50th Student Council
+has left a remarkable impact on Wang Nuo, both in terms of leadership and self-discovery.
+In this role, she demonstrated strong organisational skills and meticulous attention to detail, overseeing morning assemblies, allocating personalised reflections and prayers, training and executing morning assemblies, and coordinating special assemblies and events while liaising effectively with teachers and various student leader groups.
+She also handled administrative roles including attendance, dietary requirements, and logistics whilst leading councillors in events and supporting other student leaders.
+Wang Nuo approached her administrator role with dedication and resilience, particularly when managing multiple concurrent responsibilities.</p>
+<p>Wang Nuo has developed a strong academic disposition through her analytical
+skills and has consistently shown the ability to apply her content understanding to the world around her.
+Her passion for History was especially evident in her insightful perspectives and active participation in class discussions.
+The A-Level curriculum has fostered discipline and self-direction in her learning whilst encouraging her to be more curious about what is happening outside of her society.
+Her subject combination has provided her with soft skills to accurately seek out introspective information, allowing her to engage with multiple perspectives and exercise caution when reading online.
+Through these experiences, Wang Nuo grew both as a leader and as an individual, learning that change is the only constant and that the beauty of metamorphosing is to become comfortable in the unfamiliar, seeking her own rhythm instead of chasing someone else's tempo.</p>
+<p>“The people you journey with often shape you as much as the journey itself.”</p>
 <p>
 <br>
 <br>